shundhammer/qdirstat/doc/stats/Overflow-Area.md

 ![Histogram with P99](https://github.com/shundhammer/qdirstat/blob/master/screenshots/QDirStat-histogram-P99.png)

 OK, that did put things a bit more into proportion - at the price that the most important part of the data, Q1 ..
-Q3, have now become a lot less visible: It now has 1/4 of its previous display size (since the right boundary is now at 8 MB from the previous 2 MB).
+Q3, has now become a lot less visible: It now has 1/4 of its previous display size (since the right boundary is now at 8 MB from the previous 2 MB).

 Still, the remaining 1% of the files that were cut off contribute to 62% of the total disk space: The red slice is still the dominant one, albeit no longer quite as much as before. _PacMan opened its mouth for us._  ;-)

-But going full hog and moving the _end percentile_ slider all the way to P100 is not helpful, either:
+But going full hog and moving the _End Percentile_ slider all the way to P100 is not helpful, either:

 ![Histogram with P100](https://github.com/shundhammer/qdirstat/blob/master/screenshots/QDirStat-histogram-P100.png)